cecilzzz/interior-design-guide/content/posts/color-theory.md

 - Think about which surfaces will carry which colors
 - Account for different material finishes and textures
 - Plan transitions between different color areas

-## Color Impact Control

-Understanding how to control color's impact is crucial for sophisticated design.

-### Intensity Management
-How to control color strength:
-- Use strong colors sparingly for focal points
-- Apply muted tones for larger surfaces
-- Consider viewing distance when choosing intensity
-- Balance multiple strong colors with neutral spaces

-### Surface Effects
-Different surfaces and materials can dramatically change how we perceive color:
-- Matte finishes tend to soften color impact
-- Glossy surfaces intensify color and create reflection
-- Textured materials can blend multiple color tones
-- Natural materials often have color variation that adds depth

 ## Common Challenges